seanwieser/Rock_Paper_Scissors_Object_Detection/README.md

 - lap_cam.py - Captures and saves images using my laptop camera.
 Captures are made everytime the user clicks 'Enter'

-- bulk_crop.py - Crops and resaves all images in a directory to 200x300 pixels in the top right of source image
+- bulk_crop.py - Crops and resaves all images in a directory to 200x300 pixels in the top left of source image

 - process_images.py - rotate: Rotates and resaves all images in directory 90 degrees clockwise.
 Used for Kaggle images.
                       save_sobels: Saves sobel filtered images of all images in a directory.
 Used on all images.